Four recent graduates from Florida universities have received Knauss Fellowships, recognizing their outstanding achievement in marine policy research.

-Eight graduate students at universities in Florida have received Guy Harvey Scholarship Awards, recognizing their outstanding achievement in marine science research.
-Learn more about the scholars and their research here.
+Six graduate students at universities in Florida have received Guy Harvey scholarship awards, recognizing their outstanding achievement in marine science research.